- Top 3

 Without further ado, here's the best beard trimmer you can buy today.

 Beth is Home Editor for T3, covering style, living and wellness.
-While Beth can't grow a beard so doesn't have a need for the best beard trimmers, she still has an expansive knowledge on the subject, and is always ready to offer her latest recommendations.
+While Beth can't grow a beard so doesn't have a need for the best beard trimmers, she still has an expansive knowledge on the subject, having covered beard maintenance for over two years.
+She's always ready to offer the latest news, recommendations and advices on beard trimmers, facial hair and grooming.

 Recent updates